mungewell/pico-timecode/README.md

 ## So how good is it?

-*Time will still tell...*
+*Time will tell...*

 Given my interest (nee obsession) with TimeCode, I have already aquired some specialised test equipment.
 I have also purchased an UltraSync One to use as a reference, and see how well Pico-Timecode can interoperate.

-My approach will be to get the code to a point where it will 'Jam' to incoming LTC and then 'free-run' it's output LTC.
-The code itself has the ability to monitor the RX LTC, however the display is not fast enough to display every frame (this does NOT affect the output though, as that's running with the PIO block with TC frames fed from different core/thread).
+As it stands the code will 'Jam' to incoming LTC (if available) and then 'free-run' it's output LTC.

+The code itself has the ability to monitor the RX LTC, however the display is not fast enough to display every frame (this does NOT affect the output though), the display includes a bar-graph showing the 'phase' difference between RX and TX.

+A stock Pico can be calibrated to accurate over many hours, but the XTAL sensitive to temperature changes.
+A better solution is to replace the XTAL with a TCXO, which improves accuracy significantly.

 For more details see [testing](docs/testing.md).